AlphaKretin/bastion-bot/README.md

 `prefix` is the text that Bastion will look for at the start of messages to indicate that it's a bot command.
 For example, if `prefix` is "b$", `.randcard` becomes `b$randcard`.
 This field is optional - if it is missing, Bastion will default to what you see above.

 `longStr` is the message Bastion will append to an output that's split up due to violating Discord's character limit, instructing the user how to see the rest.
 This field is optional - if it is missing, Bastion will default to what you see above.

-`randFilterAttempts` is the number of times Bastion will try to find a card matching the filters a user specifies with `.randcard` before giving up to prevent infinite loops.
-This field is optional - if it is missing, Bastion will default to what you see above.

 `maxSearches` is the number of different cards Bastion will allow a user to search at once - if a message contains more queries, Bastion won't search anything, instead returning an error message.
 This field is optional - if it is missing, Bastion will default to what you see above.